 Celebrated as the heart of the home, the kitchen deservedly receives a lot of attention from seasoned renovators and new home improvers alike.
 But what does it take to create the perfect hot spot and what can you get for your money?

-See how Refresh helped this homeowner achieve an open plan living space for $200,000*
+See how Refresh helped this homeowner achieve a kitchen extension with an open plan design for $200,000*

 If you would like to discuss home renovation options for your next renovation project, please use the enquiry form on this page to provide us with your contact details.
 We will get in touch with you at a time that suits you to discuss your project.
 If you would like to provide us with more information about your project, we have a more comprehensive enquiry form on our "Get in touch" page too.